 In case you would prefer to try and refer disputes to be amicably solved by a claim case procedure first before reverting to arbitration we recommend inserting the following clause:

 “In the event of a dispute arising out of or in connection with the present contract, the parties shall first seek settlement of that dispute by a claim case procedure under the Indo-German Chamber of Commerce.
-If the dispute is not settled by mediation within [............] days of the commencement of the mediation, or such further period as the parties shall agree in writing, the dispute shall be finally settled under the Rules of Arbitration of the Indo-German Chamber of Commerce then in force by one or more Arbitrators appointed in accordance with the said Rules.
-The Award of the Arbitral Tribunal of the Chamber shall be final, binding and subsisting on the Parties hereto.”
+If the dispute is not settled by mediation within [............] days of the commencement of the mediation, or such further period as the parties shall agree in writing, the dispute shall be finally settled under the Rules of Arbitration of the Indo-German Chamber of Commerce then in force by one or more Arbitrators appointed under the said Rules.
+The Award of the Arbitral Tribunal of the Chamber shall be final, binding, and subsisting on the Parties hereto.”